Trains77/MyScripts/README.md

 SavePackages - Saves a list of currently install packages to ~/Downloads

-sudo-ok - Does nothing

 system-update - Updates Pacman and Flatpak packages

-train - Runs sl command repeatedly

-tuxsay - Tux says

-unlockphone - Can be used to unlock a phone connected via ADB (Requires adb, and a password file encrypted by GPG)

-update-initramfs - Updates kernel (As Arch-Based distros do not have a easy equivelant)
+update-kernel - Updates kernel (As Arch-Based distros do not have a easy equivelant)

 update-winetricks - Downloads and install latest winetricks version